-The reading section takes 60 to 80 minutes to complete and has around 3 to 4 passages or text.
-The reason that this might vary, is that ETS includes an extra assignment in either the reading or the listening section which will not be scored.
+The reason that the time it takes to complete this section might vary, is that ETS includes an extra assignment in either the reading or the listening section which will not be scored.
 This extra passage is just for ETS to see whether it is appropriate for the format of the test and how test takers respond to it.
 However, you will not be able to know which passage will not be scored, so do not waste time trying to figure it out.

-You will get 2 topics which require you to express your opinion on an issue or talk about some experience you have had.
+In this section you will get 2 topics which require you to express your opinion on an issue or talk about some experience you have had.
 In addition, you will also get 4 topics which will have either a reading passage or a lecture/conversation and then will ask you to talk about what you just read or listened.
-So in total, the speaking section has 6 questions.

 Before you are asked to speak on the microphone, you will have 30 seconds to 1 minute to prepare what you will talk about.
 You can use this time to jot down some notes on your scratch paper or just think about organizing your thoughts.